-Pre-planning is a vital factor to the successful outcome in management an incident at a bulk storage facility involving ethanol-blended fuels.
+Pre-planning is a vital factor in the strategy of controlling an emergency situation.
 The amount of success obtained in resolving an emergency can, in most cases, be determined by the amount of advance preparation made by firefighting personnel.
-The purpose of pre-incident planning is to identify incident objectives, strategies and tactics well in advance of an incident.
-Along with functional and full scales exercises with all responsible parties involved in the training, this will enable attack preparations and fire-fighting operations to be carried out at the actual incident scene of an emergency as efficiently, effectively, and safe as possible.

-The incident management attack operation can begin more quickly if details about the incident site are known prior to the arrival of the firefighters and if positions of specialized equipment, apparatus and possible hose layouts have been predetermined.
-Thus, less time needs to be spent on making decisions concerning the incident site during and after the size-up process.
+The purpose of pre-incident planning is to enable attack preparations and fire-fighting operations to be carried out at the scene of an emergency as efficiently and effectively as possible.
+The incident management attack operation can begin more quickly if details about the incident site are known prior to the arrival of the firefighters and if positions of equipment and possible hose layouts have been predetermined.
+When effective pre-incident plans have been made, less time needs to be spent on making decisions concerning the incident site during and after the size-up process.